A new Diesel Outboard from Cox Powertrain is a real game changer. Introducing the Cox Diesel Outboard CXO300.

 All About Innovation

 The British company initially won a contract from the British Ministry of Defence (MoD) to develop a new concept diesel outboard for use on its fast response navy vessels.
-The final engine concept is based on a 4-stroke, V8 architecture that offers users higher fuel efficiency, greater range, higher torque, and substantial total cost of ownership advantages.
+The final engine concept is based on a 4-stroke, V8 architecture that offers users higher fuel efficiency, greater range, higher torque, and a substantial total cost of ownership advantages.

 The British manufacturer received an overwhelmingly enthusiastic response from recreational boaters, particularly in the U.S. “We have spent the last two years exhibiting at many high-profile shows around the world, but our presence at U.S. recreational shows, such as the Fort Lauderdale International Boat Show and Miami International Boat Show, where recreational boating and saltwater sports fishing are so popular, has generated an unprecedented response,” says Cox Powertrain’s global sales director, Joel Reid.
 “Recreational users appreciate that they can also benefit from the high torque and extended range that they would get from the CXO300.”